Skip to main content

 2. The survey results on your account

 For a full guide on how to use it, check this out.
-For now, here’s the top reasons why you should try it out for your evaluate ux surveys:
+For now, here’s the top reasons why you should try it out for your evaluation ux surveys:

 1. Spot Areas for UX Improvement: